pursuit-curriculum/unit-front-end-web-development/intro-to-forms/readme.md

 ![Simple form with submit button.](./images/submit-button.png)

-> **Note:** Notice that the submit button shows up next to the input field.
-If you'd like it to appear on a new line, you'll need to style the form with CSS.
-Alternatively, you can add a `br` element between the input and the submit button.
+> **Note:** The submit button appears next to the input field.
+Suppose you'd like it to appear on a new line, style the form with CSS.
+Alternatively, add a `br` element between the input and the submit button.

-When you press the submit button your page, you'll see the page refresh.
+When you press the submit button on your page, you'll see the page refresh.
 This is the default behavior for forms.
-For now, do not worry too much about this behavior -- it will be covered later on.
+Do not worry too much about this behavior -- it will be covered later.

 ## Valid fields